joaocmd/Ransom-Aware/README.md

 -p/--path: Path to folder where data is kept (by default it is ransom-aware) -P/--Port: Port to bind the server to
 -db/--db-url: Mongo DB url
+-r/--rsync-uri: URI for rsync server, default is localhost:rsync/
 ```

 To use the defaults: